Prethermalization of light and matter in cavity-coupled Rydberg arrays

 Regime I is characterized by strong long-range interactions; the system demonstrates fast thermalization, with matter and light quickly reaching the same temperature.
 From the Hamiltonian perspective, this regime can be considered as a perturbed Dicke model in the superradiant phase, which is known to show fast effective thermalization \cite{Altland:2012,Lewis_Swan:2019,Villasenor:2022}.
 According to Fig.~\ref{fig:observables}a, the photon coherence decays with time in regime I. This decay arises from finite-size effects~\cite{Hosseinabadi:2023cyj} and fluctuations induced by the Rydberg interactions.
 Notably, it does not imply the destruction of superradiance.
 The presence of a superradiant state is manifested by the scaling of photon two-point functions with the system size, $\langle a^2 \rangle \sim N$, see \cite{SM} for more details.
 A further hallmark of superradiance is the critical spectrum of photons (upper left panel of Fig.~\ref{fig:observables}b), with a pronounced peak at $\omega \to 0$ due to strong hybridization and entanglement between spins and photons~\cite{Strack:2013,Kirton2019,Emary_2003}.
-The low-frequency peak also signals a strong susceptibility to external perturbations that couple to the photon field and break the $\mathbb{Z}_2$ symmetry~\cite{Hepp1973}.

 In spin language, the photon coherence can be viewed as an effective dynamical transverse field ${B^x(t) \sim -\langle\hat{a} + \hat{a}^{\dagger}\rangle}$.
 For $B^x=0$, the resulting effective Hamiltonian is diagonalizable in the local basis given by the eigenstates of $\hat{s}^z_{\mathbf{i}}$, implying absence of thermalization.
 In contrast, when this self-consistent field is nonzero for a sufficiently long time window, cf. Fig.~\ref{fig:observables}a (upper left panel), we get an effective two-dimensional transverse-field quantum Ising model which quickly thermalizes ~\cite{schmitt2020quantum,Blass:2016,PhysRevLett.120.130601}.